pmd/pmd-designer/README.md

     *  It relocates dependencies that are both depended-on by pmd-core and this module (apache)
     *  It's a multi-release jar.
 That's because ControlsFX has two incompatible versions to support JavaFX 8 and 9+.
-They're unpacked into versioned directories to make it possible to use those controls that aren't compatible with Java 9+ (e.g. BreadCrumbBar, RangeSlider).
-       * The built artifact works, but the IDE is confused and can't run the project on Java 9...
-       * Maybe having another maven project to build the ControlsFX MR jar would be tidier?
-Could maybe be part of build-tools.
-Idk how to organise this.
-Ideally ControlsFX would release a MR jar themselves but that doesn't seem to be in their priorities: https://github.com/controlsfx/controlsfx/issues/1014
+More is explained in comments in the POM.
     *  There are profiles for IDE maven import (m2e and IJ) to avoid having the language modules as provided.
 This is similar to what pmd-core does with the Jaxen shaded jar.